Are you still scratching your head sometimes when it comes to GDPR? Have no fear—our legal team is here to answer all your email marketing questions.

 77. Where are MailerLite´s servers situated?

 No, we don't anonymize anything.
 When a subscriber clicks any link in the campaign, MailerLite redirects the subscriber to the link destination.
-Services like Google Analytics collect the data from subscriber browser.
+Services like Google Analytics collect the data from the subscriber's browser.

 79. What’s the max data retention for customers in an email list?